hasura/graphql-engine/docs/graphql/core/api-reference/schema-metadata-api/remote-schema-permissions.rst

 value when the query is executed and then its value is substituted in the appropriate place.

 .. note::
-   By default, it's assumed that if an input value preset contains a session variable, its value will be resolved when the query is executed.
-To treat the session variable value as a literal value i.e avoiding resolving of the session variable value can be done by specifying ``static`` as ``true`` while defining the preset.
+   By default, if the input value preset contains a :ref:`session variable value <dynamic_session_variables>`, then its value will be resolved when the query is executed.
+To treat the session variable value as a literal value (avoiding resolving of the session variable value) can be done by specifying ``static`` as ``true`` while defining the preset.

    For example: